osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

 ## Logging In

-After following the steps above to upload your key, set up multi factor authentication, and it has been about fifteen minutes, you should be able to log in to OSG Connect.
+After following the steps above to upload your key and set up multi factor authentication, once about fifteen minutes have passed, you should be able to log in to OSG Connect.

 ### Determine which login node to use